jido/INIT/Structure.md

 [[vetfile.config]]
 ~~~

-If no configuration file is loaded, the [default configuration](Configuration.md) applies.
+If no configuration file is loaded, the [default configuration](Configuration.md) is used.